EngineerBetter/concourse-up/README.md

   - A Service account for for bosh
   - A Service account key for bosh
   - A Project iam member for bosh
-  - Comput addresses for the ATC and Director
+  - Compute addresses for the ATC and Director
   - A Sql database instance
   - A Sql database
   - A Sql user

-Once the terraform step is complete, `concourse-up` deploys a BOSH director on an t2.micro instance, and then uses that to deploy a Concourse with the following settings:
+Once the terraform step is complete, `concourse-up` deploys a BOSH director on an t2.small/n1-standard-1 instance, and then uses that to deploy a Concourse with the following settings:

-- One t2.small for the Concourse web server
+- One t2.small/n1-standard-1 for the Concourse web server
-- One m4.xlarge [spot](https://aws.amazon.com/ec2/spot/) instance used as a Concourse worker
+- One m4.xlarge [spot](https://aws.amazon.com/ec2/spot/)/n1-standard-4 [preemptible](https://cloud.google.com/preemptible-vms/) instance used as a Concourse worker
 - Access via over HTTP and HTTPS using a user-provided certificate, or an auto-generated self-signed certificate if one isn't provided.

 ## Using a dedicated AWS IAM account